 “A 'No' uttered from deepest conviction is better and greater than a 'Yes' merely uttered to please, or what is worse, to avoid trouble.“

 Here's a way out of this stuck situation.
-Gandhi validating of power of saying no is relevant here.
-We can find ways to apply what he said in how you live now.
+Gandhi's validation of the power of saying no is relevant here.
+We can find ways to apply what he said in how we live now.

 - Where is your "No"?

 - When do you wish you can say it?

 - To whom do you want to say, "No"? (you can include yourself too.)